Fixing Stuff and Running Aground – Our First Two Months as Boat Owners

 We wouldn’t have attempted the journey non-stop without Paul the Skipper either.
 It took 29 hours, but it would have taken several days and a few nights in marinas otherwise.

-Read all about the journey home in the next post.
+Read all about the journey home here – Sailing Home – Ipswich to Portsmouth in 29 hours.

 We were a little sad to leave Ipswich.
 It felt like going on a camping holiday every weekend.
 We won’t miss the driving though.
 And now, if we accidentally leave all our coats on the boat, it doesn’t involve an eight hour round trip to collect them.